 - Store important documents in your car.
-This includes things such as your registration, proof of auto insurance, ID cards, or health insurance info.
+This includes things such as your registration, proof of auto insurance, ID cards, or health coverage info.

 - Store a safety kit in your car.
 Putting together a kit with useful items can help you in the aftermath of an accident.
 These safety kits usually have things like flares, reflective gear, a first-aid kit, and more.

 - Ensure you have proper coverage.
-Minimum liability coverage can only go so far in an accident.
-Coverage options such as collision insurance help pay for the repairs after a crash with another vehicle or object.
-Comprehensive insurance probably won’t help in a crash situation.
+Minimum liability can only go so far in an accident.
+Coverage options such as collision insurance helps pay for the repairs after a crash with another vehicle or object.
+Comprehensive probably won’t help in a crash situation.

 - Own a vehicle with modern safety features.
 Newer cars come with technology that can help prevent accidents or protect you during one.
-Many insurers also offer special discounts to people whose cars have safety features such as anti-lock brakes and airbags.
+Many insurers also offer special savings to people whose cars have certain safety features.
+Common examples include the anti-lock brake discount and passive restraint discount.

 Frequently Asked Questions